MAKING A JUST SOCIETY

 Resources from the MIT School of Humanities, Arts, and Social Sciences

-"What has happened is not simply the results of a few bad people doing bad things.
+"What has happened is not simply the result of a few bad people doing bad things.
 Rather it speaks to the systemic dehumanizing and undervaluing of Black lives, born out of slavery, reinforced by Jim Crow law, and promoted even today by media stereotypes.”

 — John Dozier, Institute Community and Equity Officer, speaking at the MIT Community Vigil, June 2020